 13.1.
 Entire Agreement.
 This Agreement, including all exhibits hereto and all applicable Order Forms, constitute the entire agreement between Customer and WalkMe with respect to the subject matter of this Agreement and supersede and replace any prior or contemporaneous understandings and agreements, whether written or oral, with respect to the subject matter of this Agreement, including previous non-disclosure agreements between the Parties.

 13.2.
 Assignment; Change of Control.

 13.2.1.
-Neither Party may assign any of its rights or obligations hereunder, whether by operation of law or otherwise, without the other Party’s prior written consent, not to be unreasonably withheld; such consent shall not, however, be required, in connection with an assignment to a successor in interest in connection with any merger, consolidation, reorganization or restructuring, or the sale of substantially all of a Party’s assets as long as such successor or assignee of this Agreement agrees in writing to be bound by this Agreement and by the terms of any outstanding Order Form.
+Neither Party may assign any of its rights or obligations hereunder, whether by operation of law or otherwise, without the other Party’s prior written consent, not to be unreasonably withheld; such consent shall not, however, be required, in connection with an assignment to an affiliate or a successor in interest in connection with any merger, consolidation, reorganization or restructuring, or the sale of substantially all of a Party’s assets as long as such successor or assignee of this Agreement agrees in writing to be bound by this Agreement and by the terms of any outstanding Order Form.

 13.2.2.
 In any event of an assignment by a Party to this Agreement, or of any other form of Change of Control, the assigning Party or the Party undergoing a Change of control, as applicable, will notify the other Party in writing immediately upon the consummation of such event (“Assignment Notice”).

 For the purpose hereof a “Change of Control” means that a Party has undergone a change of control transaction, such that the holders of the such Party’s outstanding stock capital, as of immediately prior to such transaction, owning less than 50% of the voting power of the surviving or resulting entity’s outstanding stock capital immediately after such transaction.